Logo

 The outcry that immediately followed Alexander Haig's insinuation prompted him to emphatically withdraw his speculative suggestions the very next day before the Senate Foreign Relations Committee.

-In 1981, following the March 30 assassination attempt on Reagan, Alexander Haig asserted before reporters, "I am in control here" as a result of Reagan's hospitalization, indicating that, while President Reagan had not "transfer[red] the helm," Alexander Haig was in fact directing White House crisis management until Vice President George Bush arrived in Washington to assume that role.
+In 1981, following the 30 March assassination attempt on Reagan, Alexander Haig asserted before reporters, "I am in control here" as a result of Reagan's hospitalization, indicating that, while Reagan had not "transfer[red] the helm," Alexander Haig was in fact directing White House crisis management until Vice President George Bush arrived in Washington to assume that role.

 In December 2012 documents released under the United Kingdom's 30 Year Rule disclosed that Alexander Haig planned to reveal British classified military information to Argentina in advance of the recapture of South Georgia Island.